Adventist Credit Union

 Function of the ACU

 The ADVENTIST CREDIT UNION LTD, a financial institution, is authorised and regulated by The Financial Services Authority, bearing Firm No. 213267 as a Version 1 credit union.
-ACU Ltd was born out of a desire for ordinary people, within the common bond of the Seventh-day Adventist faith, their friends and family, to recognise their own ability to shape and develop their individual and collective economic strength, and consequently their quality of life.
+ACU Ltd was born out of a desire for ordinary people, within the common bond of the Seventh-day Adventist faith to recognise their own ability to shape and develop their individual and collective economic strength, and consequently their quality of life.

 - Our Mission is to repeatedly and consistently deliver quality services which meet the needs of our members.